flutter/website/src/cookbook/navigation/set-up-universal-links.md

     <img src="/assets/images/docs/cookbook/set-up-universal-links-flutterdeeplinkingenabled.png" alt="flutter deeplinking enabled screenshot" width="100%" />

+   {{site.alert.note}}
+       The FlutterDeepLinkingEnabled property opts into Flutter's default deeplink handler.
+If you are using the third-party plugins, such as [uni_links][], setting this property will break these plugins.
+Skip this step if you prefer to use third-party plugins.
+   {{site.alert.end}}

 7. Click the top-level **Runner**.
 8. Click **Sign & Signature**.
 9. Click **+ Capability** to add a new domain.